Gas Prices

 - Price gouging by large oil companies?

-- The free market in full operation?
+- Is the free market in full operation?

 - Price fixing?